 Step 4.
 Enter a user name, password, and click "Create User".

 Step 5.
 Restart Mac and sign in to the original user account.
 Copy the unopenable Word file to an external storage device.

 Step 6.
 Restart Mac and try to open the Word file in the new User Account.

 Note that if the above 3 methods all failed to resolve your problem, please try to contact the support team of Microsoft Office.
 They'll get your problem resolved as soon as possible.

 Word Can't Open the Document Error Is Fixable, Go and Make Your Word File Work Now

 On this page, we explained that does it mean when the Word application says "Word cannot open the document: user does not have access privileges".

 Remember, when this error happens, stop using the problematic file and quite all your background running programs.
 Then you can follow the respective solutions as shown above to fix this error.

-If you lost or missing Word files during the process, don't hesitate to take EaseUS file recovery software to scan and restore all the Word files.
+If you lost or missing Word files during the process, don't hesitate to take EaseUS Fixo to scan and restore all the Word files.

 Remember, you can fix the Word cannot open document error.
 Take action to make your files work normally now.